BrunoHelmeczy/DE_HWs/Term_Project_Bruno_Helmeczy/ToSubmit/README.md

     - (Sum of Revenue Earned) / ((Count of Distinct Stay Nights) * (Nr of rooms in the hotel i.e. Availability)) = ADR * Occupancy %

  #### 3.1) Analytical Questions
-- Questions to answer with EDA / Data Marts / Stored Procedures

  The KPIs above are of interest from perspective of multiple dimensions, or their combinations:
  - **By Customer Segments:** Any business's 1st question is **How do we make money & Selling to who ?**